 Program Structure & Courses

-The IBE study program specializes in International Business & Economics, focuses on analytical, and interncultural skills.
-It's consists of the compulsory and compulsory elective modules.
-Compulsory elective modules are offered in the fifth and six semester, providing the possibilty for a semester abroad during the 5th semester.
+The IBE study program prepares students in International Business & Economics and focuses on analytical, and intercultural skills.
+It consists of the compulsory and compulsory elective modules.
+Compulsory elective modules are offered in the fifth and sixth semesters, providing the possibility for a semester abroad during the 5th semester.
 The final semester rounds up with a bachelor's thesis.

 With Principles of Management, students learn the major tools of developing a business, a product idea, and a marketing strategy, acquire basic knowledge about incorporation, organization, and financial funding of a business, apply basic tools for staffing and production planning to management problems, acquire a sound foundation in the economic theory of business management